Sailboat Charging Systems

 Solar-side connections - mc4 connectors

 If you are building a new marine solar system from scratch, I would recommend buying genuine Stäubli connectors direct from Stäubli’s USA distributor.
 Their connectors are extremely high quality, they sell the connector disconnect tool with their 10-piece kit, and their technical/sales support team is very professional.
+Their connectors “just work”.

 Connector Safety